pidg3/P3-Arcade/README.md

 ##Known bugs

 * If gem re-spawns on player tile, player will flicker.
 TODO - add code to prevent re-spawn on player tile.
+* Formatting of score doesn't work beyond 5 figs - timing to be implemented will make this unlikely to happen